Transforming Jetty Road Glenelg - FAQs

 - What is happening to the Glenelg tram?

-The Glenelg tram is a vital asset for residents and tourists and this will not change.
+The Glenelg tram will remain a vital asset for residents and tourists.

 - Will there be disruptions to the current tram services during construction?

-The tram line closure will start in the second half of 2025, and services are scheduled to resume late January 2026 in time for school to resume.
+The Glenelg tram line will then close in the second half of 2025, with services scheduled to resume late January 2026 in time for school to resume.

 Click here to read more about the Tram Grade Separation Projects